 Weingart Foundation offers the following types of grants:

-Core Support.
-Core support is unrestricted funding that enables an organization to carry out its mission by strengthening organizational capacity and sustainability.
+Unrestricted Operating Support is unrestricted funding that enables an organization to carry out its mission by strengthening organizational capacity and effectiveness.
 It can be used to underwrite administrative infrastructure and/or to maintain core programs and essential staff.
-Most core support grants are awarded over a two-year period.
+Our Unrestricted Operating Support grant program is the Foundation’s primary vehicle for supporting and strengthening the organizational, programmatic and advocacy capacity of our grantees.
+Most Unrestricted Operating Support grants are awarded over a two-year period.

-- Are established, well-managed, and financially viable organizations that operate effective programs that serve the needs of poor and underserved communities;
+- Are established, well managed, and financially viable organizations that operate effective programs that serve the needs of low-income, economically disadvantaged and underserved communities;

 - Have developed specific and realistic short and long-term strategies for addressing identified organizational needs;

-- Can demonstrate how a core support grant could have a measurable impact on their organizational and programmatic capacity and sustainability;
+- Can demonstrate how an Unrestricted Operating Support grant could have a measurable impact on their organizational and programmatic capacity and effectiveness;

-- Provide the opportunity to build upon prior Weingart Foundation grants/investments to the organization.
+- A grant would provide an opportunity to build upon prior Weingart Foundation grants/investments to the organization;

-Small Grant Program.
-The primary purpose of the Small Grant Program (SGP) (any request of $25,000 or less) is to increase access to funding and strengthen the capacity of small, community based, and developing organizations, with priority given to organizations with operating budgets of $1 million or less.
-The SGP also supports small capital projects for organizations of any size.
-The program provides a good opportunity for smaller or newer organizations to introduce themselves to the Foundation, and allows us to expand the availability of our resources to nonprofits and geographical areas we might not otherwise reach.
+All requests of $25,000 and under are considered through our Small Grant Program (SGP).
+The primary purpose of the SGP is to increase access to funding and strengthen the capacity of small, community based, and developing organizations, with priority given to organizations with operating budgets of $1 million or less.
+The SGP provides only Unrestricted Operating Support grants.
+All grants are for a 12 month period.
+The program is an avenue for smaller or newer organizations to introduce themselves to the Foundation, and allows us to expand the availability of our resources to nonprofits and geographical areas we might not otherwise reach.
 We believe that these grants provide important support for much needed services to diverse communities throughout Southern California.
 For more information on the SGP, please click here.

 Grants are not made: